Object Map

 Preload Object Map

-This attribute gets invoked during form construction.
+The attribute Preload Object Map gets invoked during form construction.
 The condition is evaluated first, when it is true, the object map gets called.
-In the case of Modifies on form accept specified, before creating duplicate object this attribute is processed.
+In the case of Modifies is specified on form accept, before creating duplicate object this attribute is processed.

 Syntax